ZapAutomation/ExtendZapAutomationWithNewActivities/README.md

-# ExtendZappy
+# Extend Zappy with New Activities blocks

-Sample demonstarting how to create new sample Zappy actions
+This sample demonstrates how to extend Zap Automation activities and create new actions for the software.